-Best Nonprofit to Work For Award, April 2017
+Best NonProfits to Work For by the NonProfit Times, April 2017

 2016 Community Impact Award from Seattle Business Magazine

 Seattle Business Magazine Honors Harriet Bullitt and 18 Visionary Enterprises at the 2016 Community Impact Awards